-Table of contents10.1 Introduction10.2 The ECMWF ozone parametrization where R{O_3} is a parametrization of sources and sinks of ozone.
+Ozone is fully integrated into the ECMWF forecast model and analysis system as an additional three-dimensional model and analysis variable similar to humidity.
+The forecast model includes a prognostic equation for the ozone mass mixing ratio (kg/kg) given by where $R{\mathrm{O_3}}$ is a parametrization of sources and sinks of ozone.
 Without such a source/sink parametrization the ozone distribution would drift to unrealistic values in integrations longer than a few weeks.
 The source/sink parametrization must maintain a realistic ozone distribution over several years of integration, without reducing the dynamic variability of ozone.
 In addition, we would like the parametrization to be able to create an Antarctic ozone hole when the conditions are right.